Rwn42/Jounce/README.md

 ### Macros
 `@macro my_macro ... @end`<br>
-To use the macro simply put @my_macro wherever you would like. macros happen at the token level so if statements, variables and all the like is supported.
+To use the macro simply put @my_macro wherever you would like. macros happen at the token level so if statements, variables and all the like is supported.<br>
+macros also support the `@macro my_macro of a b is ... @end` syntax in this context the `is` keyword is required.

 ### Functions
 `fn my_func is ... end` <br>